-Chinatown supports a twice-weekly Chinese (Cantonese) language newspaper, the Chinatown Express, (SA:CoH, page 193), and a biweekly English language periodical, the New China Gazette.
+Chinatown supports a twice-weekly Chinese (Cantonese) language newspaper, the Chinatown Express, (see SA:CoH), and a biweekly English language periodical, the New China Gazette.
 The two publications could not be more different in the tone of their reporting, or in the nature of their focus on life in Chinatown.
-The weekly Vietnamese Journal (SA:CoH page 193) has a small but dedicated following.
+The weekly Vietnamese Journal (see SA:CoH) has a small but dedicated following.